vincentbergeron33/Heritage-Housing-Issues/README.md

 * You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign-up page are from This Open Source site
-- The images used for the gallery page were taken from this other open-source site
+- The only media used are the screenshot you can see in this README

-## Acknowledgements (optional)
+## Acknowledgements

-* In case you would like to thank the people that provided support through this project.
+* Thanks to my mentor Rohit Sharma for answering my questions and reviewing my project.